-- 52. The Council is committed to the pursuit of value for money in its treasury management activities, and to the use of performance methodology in support of that aim, within the framework set out in its treasury management policy.
-One key performance measure is income/expenditure against budget, and budget setting for interest payable and receivable is crucially important for effective treasury management. - 53.
+52. The Council is committed to the pursuit of value for money in its treasury management activities, and to the use of performance methodology in support of that aim, within the framework set out in its treasury management policy.
+One key performance measure is income/expenditure against budget, and budget setting

+- for interest payable and receivable is crucially important for effective treasury management. - 53.
 Furthermore, the treasury management function will be the subject of ongoing analysis of the value it adds in support of the Council's stated business or service objectives.
-Methods of service delivery and the scope for potential improvements will be regularly examined.

-- 54. The Council's positive cashflows tend to be weighted towards the first half of the financial year, with outflows towards the second half of the year.
+Methods of service delivery and the scope for potential improvements will be regularly examined. - 54.
+The Council's positive cashflows tend to be weighted towards the first half of the financial year, with outflows towards the second half of the year.
 This allows the Council to make investments most days but restricts its use of fixed rate investments to the first half of the year, with most investments being for very short, often overnight, periods.
 For this reason, cash management returns will be benchmarked against the average 7 day LIBID rate each year. - 55.
 Returns are also benchmarked against other local authorities within the CIPFA benchmarking club but caution needs to be exercised in analysing these results as they vary with both the overall size of the portfolio (larger portfolios are able to obtain better longer term rates) and the attitude to risk at these authorities.
 Unfortunately the nature of other authorities' treasury management risk appetites cannot be known in any detail without extensive subjective research. - 56.
-Long term borrowing will be undertaken in accordance with the treasury management strategy and opportunities will to be taken to borrow, as appropriate, at rates that are considered to be both (a) within the interest payable budget and (b) attractive over the long term.
+Borrowing will be undertaken in accordance with the treasury management strategy and opportunities will to be taken to borrow, with regard to the Council's Capital Financing Requirement and the most recent cashflow forecast, at rates that are considered to be affordable and attractive over the long-term.